filecoin-project/rust-filecoin-proofs-api/README.md

 ## Running the tests

-To run the tests using the default features can be done like this:
+Running the tests with the default features can be done like this:

 ```
 cargo test --release --all
 ```

-Running with the `blst` and `gpu2` options can be done like this:
+Running with the `blst` and `gpu2` features can be done like this:

 ```
 cargo test --no-default-features --features blst,gpu2 --release --all
 ```

-Running with the `pairing` and `gpu2` options can be done like this:
+Running with the `pairing` and `gpu2` features can be done like this:

 ```
 cargo test --no-default-features --features pairing,gpu2 --release --all